-- cancer and treatment may limit the number of activities your teen can do
+- cancer and treatment could restrict the type of activities your teen can do

 - open communication can help with many issues